Somnibyte/CSS-Keyframes-Preloader/README.md

 CSS Keyframe Preloader

-[Note: this is my first time posting ANYTHING on Github, hold your judgements for later] [Note:The keyframe feature may not work for older browsers, please beaware of this before you claim to see "no" effect, for more information on browser support please click on the link below.
+[Note: this is my first time posting ANYTHING on Github, hold your judgements for later]

+[Note:The keyframe feature may not work for older browsers, please be aware of this before you claim to see "no" effect, for more information on browser support please click on the link below.
 Thank you.]

 UPDATE: 11:54 p.m. / Animations now support all browsers! (-webkit- was used in previous version)